Best Travel Insurance for Digital Nomads in 2025: Your Guide

 SafetyWing is one of the most well-known digital nomad travel insurance companies in the world.

-It seems like every digital nomad uses and recommends them.
+It seems like every digital nomad uses and recommends them (and many do).

 - They are primarily focused on digital nomads